Updated: May 19

 What to pack

 Since this is a water trip, the basic principle is to wear your bathing suit under your street clothes.
-Put your beach towel, dry underwear, an extra piece of clothing just in case you get the street clothes wet (this was a mini-dress for me) and a Ziploc bag for the wet swim wear.
+Put your beach towel, dry underwear, an extra piece of clothing just in case you get the street clothes wet (this was a mini-dress for me) and a Ziploc bag for the wet swim gear.

 Things to do